microsoft/service-fabric-observer/README.md

 | Application certificates | Certificate Observer |
 | **Another resource you find important** | **Observer you implement** |

-To learn more about the current **Observers and their configuration**, please see the [Observers readme](./Documentation/Observers.md).
+To learn more about the current Observers and their configuration, please see the [Observers readme](./Documentation/Observers.md).

 ```
 Just observe it.